Brown trout are found all over the world, and as they are a very priced game fish, many anglers wonder about the time of their spawning.

 Such spawning activity has, however, only been observed in or outside of river mouths that can provide the right type of spawning ground, meaning shallow water and gravel bottoms.

-And as such habitats are relatively rare around river mouths and in salty environments, these half freshwater/half saltwater spawning populations of brown trout can be considered pretty rare.
+As such habitats are relatively rare around river mouths and in salty environments, these half freshwater/half saltwater spawning populations of brown trout can be considered pretty rare.

 In fact, I know of no such stocks here in Sweden, and thus far, the only ones that have been observed were found in Norway.